ideapark/career/Documentation/Theory_Of_Computation/Context-Free_Languages.md

 The transition function δ must satisfy the following condition.
 For every q∈Q, a∈Σ, and x∈Γ, exactly one of the values δ(q,a,x), δ(q,a,ε), δ(q,ε,x), and δ(q,ε,ε) is not ∅.

+The transition function may output either a single move of the form (r,y) or it may indicate no action by outputting ∅.

+To illustrate these possibilities, let’s consider an example.
+Suppose a DPDA M with transition function δ is in state q, has a as its next input symbol, and has symbol x on the top of its stack.
+If δ(q,a,x)=(r,y) then M reads a, pops x off the stack, enters state r, and pushes y on the stack.

+Alternatively, if δ(q,a,x)=∅ then when M is in state q, it has no move that reads a and pops x.
+In that case, the condition on δ requires that one of δ(q,ε,x), δ(q,a,ε), or δ(q,ε,ε) is nonempty, and then M moves accordingly.
+The condition enforces deterministic behavior by preventing the DPDA from taking two different actions in the same situation, such as would be the case if both δ(q,a,x)≠∅ and δ(q,a,ε)≠∅.

+A DPDA has exactly one legal move in every situation where its stack is nonempty.
+If the stack is empty, a DPDA can move only if the transition function specifies a move that pops ε.
+Otherwise the DPDA has no legal move and it rejects without reading the rest of the input.